Rookout/deployment-examples/python-aws-lambda/README.md

 1. Add the pip dependency `rook` in the project folder.

-   If you are using MacOS/Windows check (this)[#building-on-macos/windows] section below.
+   If you are using MacOS/Windows check (this)[#building-on-macoswindows] section below.

 1. Wrap your lambda_handler function in our Rookout wrapper.